inaka/elvis_core/doc_rules/elvis_style/no_hrl_include.md

-# Prevent including *.hrl file
+# No hrl include

-With this rule we can raise warning/errors if developer includes restricted `*.hrl` files in non-allowed modules
+This rule raises a warning if specific `hrl` files are included in chosen modules.